, ,

 If you buy an electric business vehicle personally (rather than as a company car), you can claim 45p per mile as a business travel expense, despite the cost of an electric vehicle being an estimated 4p per mile.

-Electric vehicle owners will need to pay car tax (vehicle excise duty) from 2025:
+Electric vehicle owners now need to pay car tax (vehicle excise duty), following new rates introduced on 1 April 2025:

 • first year rate – £10 for the first year of ownership for cars registered on or after 1 April 2025